What better way to experience America’s beauty, diversity and history than through rail-trails?

 For many people training for longer rides, their first instinct is to go out on their favorite local rail-trail—and that makes sense, of course, as rail-trails provide safe off-road, relatively flat routes on which to get one’s biking bearings.
 But it’s good to try different grades and surfaces to build up confidence and skill.
 Also, you never know what you will come across along a route; trails can be under repair, or you may have to leave the trail for planned or unforeseen reasons.

-For example, the route for RTC’s 2017 Pennsylvania Sojourn includes mostly crushed stone with one on-road section and a few optional hills.
+For example, the route for RTC’s 2017 Pennsylvania Sojourn includes mostly crushed stone with a few on-road sections and a few optional hills.
 For a ride like this, I'd definitely recommend visiting a crushed-stone trail—which will slow you down by a mile or two per hour—if you've only ridden on asphalt to date.

 And for any trip, it's good to find some hills during your practice runs (but save them for after you’ve warmed up for a few minutes).
 Hills are very efficient training mechanisms, and while many local rail-trails don’t have hills, you might encounter a few when leaving the trail and traveling a short distance to a campsite or to a restaurant or attraction.